Counselling for abuse

 • being unfairly blamed for things

-• seeing someone else being abused (eg domestic abuse)
+• seeing someone else being abused (e.g. domestic abuse)

 Sexual child abuse

-• making or encouraging a child to watch or take part in sexual activities, behave in sexually inappropriate ways, look at sexual images or videos
+• making or encouraging a child to watch or take part in sexual activities, behave in sexually inappropriate ways, or look at sexual images or videos

 • involving a child in the production of sexual content (images or videos)

-• grooming a child online or in-person in preparation for abuse
+• grooming a child online or in person in preparation for abuse

 Neglect